 The EU regulation enables a simplified procedure for the personal electronic signature.
 The qualified certificate does not necessarily have to be on a smart card, but can be stored in a secure IT environment of a qualified trust service provider.
 This means that the electronic signature can also be triggered remotely, for example with mobile devices such as tablets and smartphones.

 With the publication of the eIDAS Implementation Act on July 28, 2017 in the Federal Law Gazette, it came into force on July 29, 2017.
 At the same time, the Signature Act of May 16, 2001 and the Signature Ordinance of November 16, 2001 are no longer in force.
 The core of the eIDAS Implementation Act is the Trust Services Act (VDG).
 This transposed the EU regulation eIDAS into national law.

-According to the eIDAS regulation, Article 3 (16), a trust service is an electronic service that is usually provided for a fee and is responsible for generating the seal, signature and website certificates, among other things.
-A qualified trust service is a trust service that meets the relevant requirements of the eIDAS regulation, Article 3 (17), and is checked every two years in a complex procedure by an accredited conformity assessment body and the result is communicated to the responsible supervisory authority (BNetzA or BSI).
+A trust service is loud eIDAS regulation, Article 3 (16), an electronic service, usually provided for a fee, responsible for, among other things, generating the seal, signature and website certificates.
+A qualified trust service is a trust service that meets the relevant requirements of the eIDAS regulation fulfilled, Article 3 (17), and is checked every two years in a complex procedure by an accredited conformity assessment body and the result is communicated to the competent supervisory authority (BNetzA or BSI).
 The status as a qualified trust service provider can be verified throughout Europe via a trust list and a seal of approval.
 The German trust list is on the EU's Trusted List Browser website https://webgate.ec.europa.eu visible.